teststaybaka/node-cascading/README.md

 });
 ```

+Two additional fields are available: `request.pathname` and `request.params`. `request.pathname` is a part of the url, between domain and query string. `request.params` is a dictionary of key-value pairs parsed from query string.

 ## Cookies
-The module parses cookies lazily once you need it.
+The module parses cookies only when you need it.
 ```javascript
 function handler(request, response) {
     dispatcher.getCookie(request, 'my-cookie-name');
     dispatcher.setCookie(response, 'test-cookie-name', 'value-here')
 }
 ```
 You can also set cookie with `dispathcer.setCookie(response, name, value, path, max_age)`.
-The last two are optional. `path='/'` means available through the whole domain. `max_age` is the milliseconds to expire.
+The last two are optional. `path='/'` means available through the whole domain. `max_age` is in milliseconds.

 To delete a cookie, set the `max_age` to `0`.